About Doug Levy

 Focused when others scratch their heads

-- Held communications leadership roles at three of the nation's top medical research institutions.
+- Led communications at two top medical institutions.

 - Advised top pharma, biotech and tech firms as a senior vice president at one of the world's top PR firms.

 - Broke scores of major news stories as a Peabody-award winning reporter for USA Today and other news outlets.